rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/nocode-speech.md

-# Quickstart: Creating a Voice Assistant with the AED Devkit
+# QuickStart: Creating a Voice Assistant with the Project Santa Cruz Devkit

 In this quickstart, you make your own voice assistant using the Project Santa Cruz Development Kit (DevKit) and [Speech services](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/overview).